Editor’s note: This episode of CREATORS was made possible by Toyota RAV4 Adventure Grade.

 Professor Aaron James has built a life for himself that by all accounts is worthy of envy.
 The Harvard-educated philosophy professor has essentially navigated two parallel, seemingly disparate paths in life, pursuing both with an unquestionable and unabashed devotion.

-The first, a dedication to philosophy – more specifically, ethics and political philosophy, mostly.
+The first, a dedication to philosophy – more specifically, ethics and political philosophy.
 James is a prolific writer whose academic papers have been published in numerous journals and law reviews.

 The second, and more relatable given this is a website that covers surf, is a relentless search for perfect waves.